 The RHS recently launched its Sustainability Strategy, which saw the organisation shifting from a gardening charity to one with more of an environmental focus, and this is increasingly being reflected at Chelsea.

 For the first time in 2024, not only will all eight show gardens and seven sanctuary gardens have gone through a preliminary Green Garden Audit to improve their carbon footprint, they will all have some sort of relocation plan in place.
-Next year, for the first time, an Environmental Innovation Award will be presented to one exemplary garden, and all cement-based concrete will be banned from the showground.
+This year, for the first time, an Environmental Innovation Award will be presented to one exemplary garden, and soon all cement-based concrete will be banned from the showground.
 From 2026 onwards, no peat will be allowed for show grown plants.

 Native plants and weeds